US poised to announce withdrawal from nuclear arms treaty | New Country 923

 The State Department said Pompeo would make a public statement on Friday morning, but it did not mention the topic.

-In a tweet Thursday, the chief spokeswoman for NATO, Oana Lungescu, said there are no signs of getting a compliance deal with Russia.
+During remarks made at a news conference in Bucharest, Secretary General Stoltenberg, said there are no signs of getting a compliance deal with Russia.

-“So we must prepare for a world without the Treaty,” she wrote.
+“So we must prepare for a world without the INF Treaty,” he said.

 Technically, a U.S. withdrawal would take effect six months after this week’s notification, leaving a small window for saving the treaty.
 However, in talks this week in Beijing, the U.S. and Russia reported no breakthrough in their dispute, leaving little reason to think either side would change its stance on whether a Russian cruise missile violates the pact.